wpmetabox/mb-toolset-migration/README.md

 - Meta Box has a ton of [free and premium extensions](https://metabox.io/plugins/) available to further extend the already powerful core Meta Box plugin so you can supercharge your custom fields in WordPress.

 See more details at the [comparison page between Toolset and Meta Box](https://metabox.io/meta-box-vs-toolset/).

+## You might also like

+If you like this plugin, you might also like our other WordPress products:

+- [Slim SEO](https://wpslimseo.com) - A fast, lightweight and full-featured SEO plugin for WordPress with minimal configuration.
+- [GretaThemes](https://gretathemes.com) - Free and premium WordPress themes that clean, simple and just work.
+- [Auto Listings](https://wpautolistings.com) - A car sale and dealership plugin for WordPress.